 - a) Purpose.
-It is the purpose of this ordinance to regulate businesses that sell cannabis products in order to promote the health, safety, and general welfare for the citizens of the Township/Village. - b) Applicability.
-All Cannabis Stores are prohibited within the Township/Village in accordance with Ohio law and governed by ORC 3780.25, ORC 3796.29, and (include TWP resolutions prohibiting sale of medical and recreational cannabis).
+It is the purpose of this ordinance to regulate businesses that sell cannabis products in order to promote the health, safety, and general welfare for the citizens of the Village. - b) Applicability.
+All Cannabis Stores are prohibited within the Village in accordance with Ohio law and governed by ORC 3780.25, ORC 3796.29.

-17.04 CEMETERIES (VILLAGES)
+16.04 CEMETERIES

 - a) Purpose.
 To maintain and manage the current death care land uses in the Village by encouraging the orderly development of future burial and resting places of the deceased, while also addressing innovations in death care by explaining their permissibility in this Code. - b) Applicability.
 These regulations apply to public and private Cemeteries located in any District within the extent of the Village's police power and are governed by ORC 759.01, which grants Ohio municipalities the power to define regulations regarding the internment of the deceased.
 In accordance with ORC 749.02, the Village may provide a place for the internment of the deceased outside of the Village's corporate limits, and the police powers of the Village shall extend to those places. - c) Development Standards.
-An application for a Conditional Use Permit must be submitted to the Zoning Inspector and must include the following information: 1) The expected maximum number of remains to be located at the location; and - d) The type of funeral and internment services provided.

-- e) Prohibited Uses.
+An application for a Conditional Use Permit must be submitted to the Zoning Inspector and must include the following information: 1) The expected maximum number of remains to be located at the location; and - d) The type of funeral and internment services provided. - e) Prohibited Uses.
 In accordance with ORC 759.05, the Village prohibits the following: - 1) Home Burials, except for small house pets, such as fish, frogs, hamsters, etc; - 2) Conservation Cemeteries; and - 3) Any Death Care practices that are prohibited within the State of Ohio.